Voice Disorders – Causes of a Hoarse Voice or Dysphonia

 Hoarseness and other vocal issues can be caused by problems between the nerves and muscles within the voice box or larynx.
 This includes paralysis or weakness of one or both vocal cords.

 A paralyzed vocal cord usually causes a soft, breathy, or weak voice due to poor vocal cord closure.
-Recovery can happen on their own within several months.
+Recovery can happen on its own within several months.
 But there is a possibility that the paralysis may become permanent, which would require surgical treatment.

 Gastroesophageal Reflux Disease or Laryngopharyngeal Reflux Disease